makersacademy/takeaway-challenge/README.md

 Organised into 3 classes:
 * **Menu** contains dishes and prices and the functionality to view these in a list format.
 * **Order** allows user to select the desired quantity of dishes by their number on the menu and add these to a basket.
 User can view what is in their basket, see the total price and checkout their basket.
+If total given is correct, text is sent to user confirming that order has been successfully placed.
-* **TextProvider** holds functionality to send a text to the customer when their order is successfully placed using the Twilio API.
+* **TextProvider** implements functionality to send a text to user using the Twilio API.
+Credentials and phone numbers stored in environment variables.

 How to use
 ----------